 Even if something tastes good the day you ate it doesn’t necessarily mean it’s good the next day or even good for you the next day.
 The truth is, some of your leftovers could be making you sick.

-Reheating leftover potatoes could make you ill.
+To put it bluntly, reheating leftover potatoes could make you sick.

 As the Independent reported, the issue with reheating potatoes isn’t actually the process of warming them in the microwave or oven.
 If cooked potatoes are left to cool at room temperature for too long, the bacteria that causes botulism may form.
 This is actually made more likely if the potatoes are wrapped tightly in foil.